Have you read The Power of Habit by New York Times staffer Charles Duhigg?

 So much so that, when the US Government started recruiting troops for the First World War, they realised poor dental hygiene had become a national security risk.

-But Claude decided to take a punt (in exchange for a sizeable stock option), and within three weeks of launching his first campaign, Pepsodent’s manufacturers couldn’t keep up with demand.
+But Claude decided to take on the job (in exchange for a sizeable stock option), and within three weeks of launching his first campaign, Pepsodent’s manufacturers couldn’t keep up with demand.

 The advert to your left shows you how he did it – by creating a craving.

-By discovering there was a natural film on teeth that you could feel with your tongue, Hopkins created a cue.
+After discovering there was a natural film on teeth that you could feel with your tongue, Hopkins created a cue.
+It works – I bet you just ran your tongue across your teeth.

 From the cue, Hopkins tried to create the conditions for what Charles Duhigg calls a ‘habit loop’ of cue → routine → reward.